NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/network/configure-dashboard.md

 # Configure Network-layer DDoS Attack Protection in the dashboard

-Configure the Network-layer DDoS Attack Protection managed ruleset by defining [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) in the Cloudflare dashboard.
+Configure the Network-layer DDoS Attack Protection managed ruleset by defining [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) in the Khulnasoft dashboard.
 DDoS overrides allow you to customize the **action** and **sensitivity** of one or more rules in the managed ruleset.

 You define overrides for the Network-layer DDoS Attack Protection managed ruleset at the account level.